 Siemens Gamesa has a harassment protocol in place that stipulates how to prevent harassment in the workplace.
 The message is very clear.
 Any form of sexual, gender-based and/or psychological harassment is absolutely unacceptable.
 It offends dignity; it is harmful to the working environment and has undesirable effects on people’s health, morale, confidence and self-esteem.
 It has no place anywhere in our company.

-With respect to gender diversity in the composition of the Board of Directors, Siemens Gamesa at the end of fiscal year 2017 already exceeds our established target of having the presence of at least 30 percent women by 2020.
-Our company has six women on the Board of Directors, which represents 46% of its members.
-The share of female employees represents an overall 18% of the total workforce.
+With respect to gender diversity in the composition of the Board of Directors, Siemens Gamesa currently exceeds target of having the presence of at least 30 percent women by 2020.
+Our company has 3 women on the Board of Directors at 30 September 2019, which represents 23% of its members.
+The share of female employees represents an overall 19% of the total workforce.

 Siemens Gamesa is firmly committed to pursuing labor relationships that are based on trust, transparency, and good faith negotiations.
 We believe in, and promote, workers’ rights to freedom of association, union membership and collective bargaining.
 The importance of this fundamental labor right is set out in the company’s Business Conduct Guidelines.

 Labor relations between Siemens Gamesa and our employees are regulated by the legal regulations of each country and such pacts and agreements as may have been reached with workers’ representatives.
 Additionally, agreements that were in place prior to the company merger, such as the Global Framework Agreement signed by legacy Gamesa, the IndustriALL Global Union, CCOO de Industria, MCA-UGT and FITAGUGT on social, labor and environmental matters, are currently in force and represent the first global agreement to guarantee labor rights by a company in the renewable energy sector.